AparnaEmani/RPlusRepository/docs/req.md

 ## Phase-2

 1. Create a webservice to insert data into connect front end and databse.
-It should save the data entered by the user into the databse and retrive when required or viewd.
+It should save the data entered by the user into the database and retrive when required or viewd.
 2. Create a web service to fetch inserted books for used by list all books view.